 General Aviation Report (GAR) Procedures

 We have recently heard that several Irish pilots are in the process of being prosecuted for not filing GAR forms when travelling to the UK or to Northern Ireland.
-The fine for not filing a form, filing it incorrectly or submitting false information is up to £2000!
-The form above is in Excel format and allows you to fill out the required details.
-More details on the GAR Process are available HERE.
+The fine for not filing a form, filling it incorrectly or submitting false information is up to £2000!

-Unfortunately the official UK GAR form is far from user friendly.
-If you use Skydemon, we would recommend using it to file your GAR.
-As you can see below, once you have planned your flight, SkyDemon will prompt you to file a GAR.
+If you use Skydemon you can also file a GAR form in-app.
+Once you have planned your flight, SkyDemon will prompt you to file a GAR.
 Select the spanner symbol next to the message and follow the instructions.